ahmoura/pymfe/docs/source/api.rst

 #################
 API Documentation
 #################
-This is the full API documentation of the PyMFE package.
+This is the full API documentation of the `pymfe` package.

 .. _mfe_ref: